-Introduction
+I. Introduction

 In the early Gospel literature, family refers to those related by blood, adoption, or marriage and also to those related to one another within the Christian community.
-There exists tension, however, between these two configurations.
+There exists tension, however, between the two configurations.
 In Hellenistic Jewish and Greco-Roman society, one's home served as a center for education and piety.
-Distinct from it, however, the Christian movement shifted its loyalty from 'hearth' to 'extra-familial' relationships.
-Hence, when read at face value, the "hard sayings" on the family attributed to Jesus (Luke 8:19-21; 14:26; Matt 10:37) suggest that the ties of blood are lesser important than the other ties-thatis, the ties of Communion.
+As distinct from it, however, the Christian movement shifted its loyalty from 'hearth' to 'extra-familial' relationships.
+Hence, when read at face value, the "hard sayings" on the family attributed to Jesus (Luke 8:19-21; 14:26; Matt 10:37) suggest that the ties of blood are lesser important than the other ties-that is, the ties of communion.
 Jesus declares those who do the will of God as "my brother and sister and mother" (Mark 3:33-35; Matt 12:46-50; Luke 2:48-49; 8:19-21).
 As such, Jesus' followers give no more than second place to even the closest family ties (Matt 19:29; Luke 14:26).

 In this regard, the question arises whether Jesus created a substitute family.
 This question has been widely discussed in the studies of Christian family and household.
-In Jesus and the Victory of God, N. T. Wright argues that Jesus created a fictive kinship group among his disciples.2 The creation of the fictive family was directly related to Jesus' task as an eschatological prophet who believed that the kingdom was imminent and being ushered in by his own activity.3In this eschatological framework, loyalty to Jesus took precedence over loyalty to one's family.
-Its result was the formation of "fictive kinship," a surrogate family of disciples who had forsaken their natural families to follow Jesus.
-The family as such was open to all, including the gentiles, and manifested through the table fellowship.
+In Jesus and the Victory of God, N. T. Wright argues that Jesus created a fictive kinship group among his disciples-that is, a "surrogate" family of disciples who forsook their natural families to follow Jesus.
+The creation of the fictive family is directly related to Jesus' task as an eschatological prophet who believes that the kingdom is imminent and being ushered in by his own activity.
+In this eschatological framework, loyalty to Jesus takes precedence over loyalty to one's own family.

-John Pryor also turns to Jesus' understanding of the urgency of his task with regard to the fictive kinship among the disciples.4 According to Pryor, the urgency of the kingdom of God relativizes the demands and obligations of the family.5Further, Dale Allison argues that Jesus' demands for the renunciation of family correspond to the approach to the family among the millenarian prophetic movements.6According to Allison, the Jesus movement, like other millenarian prophetic movements, replaced traditional familial and social bonds with fictive kinship.
-Although the Jesus movement demanded intense commitment and unconditional loyalty, it promised redemption through a reversal of current circumstances.7Hence, Allison attributes the creation of the
+Similarly, John Pryor points out Jesus' understanding of the urgency of his task.
+According to Pryor, the gravity of the kingdom of God relativizes the demands and obligations of the family.
+Further, Dale Allison states that Jesus' demands for the renunciation of family correspond to the approach to the family among the millenarian prophetic movements.
+For Allison, the Jesus movement, like other millenarian prophetic movements, replaces traditional familial and social bonds with fictive kinship.
+Indeed, the Jesus movement demands intense commitment and unconditional loyalty.
+However, it promises redemption